MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_1/nf-d2d1_1-id2d1properties-getvalue(u,t,).md

 ## -description

-Gets  the value of the specified property by index.
+Gets  the value of the property by index.
+This is a template overload.
+See Remarks.

 ## -parameters